jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I know where I'm going and I know the truth, and I don't have to be what you want me to be.
-I'm free to be what I want.
+I know but one freedom and that is the freedom of the mind.
-- Muhammad Ali
+- Antoine de Saint-Exupéry

-Updated on: [3/12/2024]
+Updated on: [3/13/2024]
 <!-- #quoteEnd -->
 </pre>